Falcon (signature scheme): Details

+The signature verification can be done entirely using integers modulo $q$.
+Contrarily, the signature generation uses 64 bit floats to represent calculations using complex numbers.

+Since $s_2$ consists of many coefficients close to $0$, the signature stores a compressed version alongside the nonce, leading to a variable length signature if it is not padded.

 Implementations

-The authors of Falcon provide a reference implementation in C as required by the NIST and one in Python for simplicity.

 The set of parameters suggested by Falcon imply a signature size of 666 bytes and a public key size of 897 bytes for the NIST security level 1 (security comparable to breaking AES-128 bits).
 The key generation can be performed in 8.64 ms with a throughput of approximately 6,000 signature per second and 28,000 verifications per second.

 On the other hand, the NIST security level 5 (comparable to breaking AES-256) requires a signature size of 1,280 bytes and a public key size of 1793 bytes, a key generation under 28 ms, and a throughput of 2,900 signatures per second and 13,650 verifications per second.

-Use

-Falcon signature was used since 2022 by Algorand and Crypnut blockchains.